codeselfstudy/codeselfstudy/docs/src/overview/docker.md

 Technolgies:

-- Nginx -- requests get passed through an nginx container
+- **Nginx** -- requests get passed through an nginx container
-- Gatsby -- server-rendered React with content loaded from a headless CMS
+- **Gatsby** -- server-rendered React with content loaded from a headless CMS
-- Express API -- this authenticates with Discourse (forum) and serves coding puzzles
+- **Express API** -- this authenticates with Discourse (forum) and serves coding puzzles
-- Redis -- session store for the Express API
+- **Redis** -- session store for the Express API
-- Mongo -- data storage for coding puzzles
+- **Mongo** -- data storage for coding puzzles
+- **Phoenix/Postgres** -- coming later once the site is ready for real-time features and the data gets more complex

 Check out the `containers` directory.
 Each directory there is a separate Docker container.